rest-api-antipattern-inspector/data-handler/correlation-data/correlations.md

-Total amount of endpoints: 139
+Total amount of endpoints: 326

+**ContextlessResource endpoints: 44 (13%)**

+ContextlessResource & isBreakingSelfDescriptiveness: 44 (100% of ContextlessResource)
+ContextlessResource & isIgnoringMIMEType: 12 (27% of ContextlessResource)
+ContextlessResource & isMisusingCookies: 13 (30% of ContextlessResource)

-**PluralisedNodes endpoints: 34 (24%)**
+**PluralisedNodes endpoints: 39 (12%)**

-PluralisedNodes & isBreakingSelfDescriptiveness: 34 (100% of PluralisedNodes)
+PluralisedNodes & isBreakingSelfDescriptiveness: 39 (100% of PluralisedNodes)
-PluralisedNodes & isMisusingCookies: 22 (65% of PluralisedNodes)
+PluralisedNodes & isMisusingCookies: 21 (54% of PluralisedNodes)

-**ContextlessResource endpoints: 21 (15%)**
+PluralisedNodes & isIgnoringMIMEType: 6 (15% of PluralisedNodes)

+**AmorphousURI endpoints: 36 (11%)**

-ContextlessResource & isBreakingSelfDescriptiveness: 21 (100% of ContextlessResource)
+AmorphousURI & isBreakingSelfDescriptiveness: 36 (100% of AmorphousURI)
-ContextlessResource & isMisusingCookies: 5 (24% of ContextlessResource)

-**CRUDyURI endpoints: 27 (19%)**
+**CRUDyURI endpoints: 25 (8%)**

-CRUDyURI & isBreakingSelfDescriptiveness: 27 (100% of CRUDyURI)
+CRUDyURI & isBreakingSelfDescriptiveness: 25 (100% of CRUDyURI)
-CRUDyURI & isMisusingCookies: 26 (96% of CRUDyURI)
+CRUDyURI & isMisusingCookies: 24 (96% of CRUDyURI)

-**AmorphousURI endpoints: 37 (27%)**

-AmorphousURI & isBreakingSelfDescriptiveness: 37 (100% of AmorphousURI)

-**isBreakingSelfDescriptiveness endpoints: 139 (100%)**
+**isBreakingSelfDescriptiveness endpoints: 317 (97%)**

-isBreakingSelfDescriptiveness & PluralisedNodes: 34 (24% of isBreakingSelfDescriptiveness)
+isBreakingSelfDescriptiveness & ContextlessResource: 44 (14% of isBreakingSelfDescriptiveness)
-isBreakingSelfDescriptiveness & ContextlessResource: 21 (15% of isBreakingSelfDescriptiveness)
+isBreakingSelfDescriptiveness & PluralisedNodes: 39 (12% of isBreakingSelfDescriptiveness)
-isBreakingSelfDescriptiveness & CRUDyURI: 27 (19% of isBreakingSelfDescriptiveness)
+isBreakingSelfDescriptiveness & AmorphousURI: 36 (11% of isBreakingSelfDescriptiveness)
-isBreakingSelfDescriptiveness & AmorphousURI: 37 (27% of isBreakingSelfDescriptiveness)
+isBreakingSelfDescriptiveness & CRUDyURI: 25 (8% of isBreakingSelfDescriptiveness)

+**isIgnoringMIMEType endpoints: 89 (27%)**

+isIgnoringMIMEType & ContextlessResource: 12 (13% of isIgnoringMIMEType)
+isIgnoringMIMEType & PluralisedNodes: 6 (7% of isIgnoringMIMEType)

-**isMisusingCookies endpoints: 64 (46%)**
+**isMisusingCookies endpoints: 100 (31%)**

-isMisusingCookies & PluralisedNodes: 22 (34% of isMisusingCookies)
+isMisusingCookies & PluralisedNodes: 21 (21% of isMisusingCookies)
-isMisusingCookies & CRUDyURI: 26 (41% of isMisusingCookies)
+isMisusingCookies & CRUDyURI: 24 (24% of isMisusingCookies)
-isMisusingCookies & ContextlessResource: 5 (8% of isMisusingCookies)
+isMisusingCookies & ContextlessResource: 13 (13% of isMisusingCookies)

+**isIgnoringStatusCode endpoints: 4 (1%)**